bikeshaving/crank/docs/WIP.md

 As you can see, by the time the third render (`p3`) fulfills, the fourth rendering has taken effect.
 This is because components only use the latest of enqueued updates when rerendering, other pending updates are simply dropped.

-3. If a different component is rendered into a slot with a pending component run, the components will race.
-If the earlier rendered component wins, it shows until the latest component run fulfills.
-If the later component wins the race, the earlier component will never be rendered.
+3. If a different component is rendered into a slot in which a pending component is currently running, the components will race.
+If the earlier component wins, it shows until the later component fulfills.
+If the later component wins, the earlier component will never be rendered.

 ```jsx
 async function Slow () {